 What are the guides like?

 Our Adventure Life Tour Leaders are among the very best and most experienced guides anywhere.
 They are from the surrounding Cusco/ Sacred Valley area and speak fluent English, in addition to Spanish and the native language of Quechua.
 Most have 5-10 years of experience leading Inca trail hikes and all have training in the history, spirituality, culture, and ecology of the area.
 We receive rave reviews on our guides.
-For more information, check out our Peru Testimonials here
+Check out our Traveler Testimonials here

 What is the food like on the Inca trail?

 A cook accompanies every group on the Inca trail.
 Almost invariably, travelers comment on the delicious menu.
 Breakfast, lunch, dinner, and hearty snacks are provided for your hike.
 Meals are a mix of local specialties and international favorites.
-For a sample menu, check out our Inca Trail Menu below.
 Vegetarian meals are also available upon request.
 Other special dietary requests can usually be accommodated as well with sufficient notice.